Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Quantum-Computing-Based Solution

-Soft constraints, on the other hand, come naturally to QUBO modelling.
-The performance of a solution is not only measured by the number of operated trips but also how efficient the solution is.
-Thus, unnecessary empty trips need to be avoided.
-These so called soft constraints are one of the big advantages of QUBO modelling.
-We just adapt the optimisation goal by adding an additional penalty term which sums up the total empty travelled kms.
-Accordingly, solutions with more empty travelled kms are discriminated over more economical and dense time tables.
+For a quantum optimisation approach, we developed a model based on quadratic unconstrained binary optimisation (QUBO) \cite{glover2018tutorial, kochenberger2014unconstrained}.
+The QUBO models have the advantage of being hardware independent, approachable both on the gate-based universal quantum computers with QAOA~\cite{farhi2014quantum} and on adiabatic quantum computers such as D-Wave machines~\cite{harris2010experimental} with quantum annealing (QA).

-\subsection{QUBO model}
+\subsection{QUBO Model}

-The heart of our QUBO model is the assignment variable, which links the available trains to the trips.
-In our model each train is able to operate $q$ trips, with $q$ being defined beforehand.
-This leads to the optimisation variable $X[i,f,z]$ where $f$ defines the trip, $z$ the train and $i$ corresponds to time slot ($0$ is the slot for the first trip operated by the train $z$, $q-1$ is the last possible slot).
-If a trip $f$ is operated by train $z$ at time slot $i$, $X[i,f,z]$ is equal to $1$, otherwise $0$.
-Accordingly there are $|Trips| \cdot |Trains| \cdot q$ decision variables.
-We used $q=3$.

-For a valid timetable certain requirements need to be taken into account, e.g. as mentioned above no trip should be operated by two trains.
-In total we have to consider three constraints for the creation of a valid timetable.
-We need to enforce that: \begin{enumerate} \item each train operates at most one trip in each time slot, \item that each trip is operated at most once and by a single train, and \item that successive trips operated by the same train do not overlap (there is sufficient time for a possible necessary empty trip and the required post-processing). \end{enumerate}
+The heart of our QUBO model are the assignment variables, which link the available trains to the trips.
+In our model, each train is able to operate at most $q$ trips, with $q$ being defined beforehand.\footnote{This is a simplification w.r.t. the ``train-specific'' value~$q(i)$ introduced in Section~\ref{sec:AbsVars}.} This leads to the binary decision variable $X[i,f,z]$, where $f \in F$ defines the trip, $z \in Z$ the train and $i \in \{0, \dots, q-1 \}$ corresponds to the time slot.
+If a trip $f$ is operated by train $z$ in time slot $i$, $X[i,f,z]$ then it is equal to $1$, otherwise $0$.
+We used $q=3$ for all trains.
+In order to obtain a valid timetable, we have to enforce the following three constraints: \begin{enumerate} \item Each train operates at most one trip in each time slot. \item Each trip is operated at most once and by a single train. \item Successive trips operated by the same train do not overlap (there is sufficient time for a possible necessary empty trip and the required post-processing). \end{enumerate}